javiersoriano/sentinel-training/Modules/Module-7-Thread Intelligent.md

 ### Task 1: Review the TI data into Azure Sentinel Logs interface.
 1.On the left navigation press **Logs**, this will redirect us to the Log analytics query interface.
 On the query interface we can see on the left side the tables with the relevant fields.
-2. To be able to see the ThreatIntelligenceIndicator schema, run the above query:
+2. Azure Sentinel Build-in tables are strongly type schema, To be able to see the ThreatIntelligenceIndicator schema, run the above query:
  ```powershell
  ThreatIntelligenceIndicator
 | getschema